Oaxaca City, Oaxaca and Chiapas, Mexico

 Children are welcome to come and stay at the Casa Oaxaca.
 There are no formal children's facilities or activities available, although cots and babysitting can easily be arranged upon request at the hotel.

 The Casa Oaxaca has a lovely outdoor heated pool, surrounded by gardens, patios and graceful arches.
-The El Refectorio restaurant serves typical Oaxacan specialties together with continental dishes and there are two bars, Las Novicias and Las Bugambilias, with a candlelit patio, perfect for relaxing a glass of wine or a cocktail after a day strolling round the city.
+The El Refectorio restaurant serves typical Oaxacan specialities together with continental dishes and there are two bars, Las Novicias and Las Bugambilias, with a candlelit patio, perfect for relaxing a glass of wine or a cocktail after a day strolling round the city.

 Casa Oaxaca is perfect for exploring the colonial city of Oaxaca, whose cobbled streets are lined with beautiful buildings and churches.
 Oaxaca has become renowned for its superb and imaginative cuisine and no visit would be complete without trying out some of the fabulous restaurants and perhaps taking a cooking class.
-Visits can also be made further to the impressive ruins of Monte Alban and to local villages with colorful markets and handicrafts.
+Visits can also be made further to the impressive ruins of Monte Alban and to local villages with colourful markets and handicrafts.

 Camino Real Oaxaca is a grand, 16th-century former convent with 91 rooms, stunning indoor courtyards, a heated outdoor pool and an elegant restaurant.
 It's the fanciest spot in town.